Cranbaerry/A.R.E.S/README.md

 Features:

+    -Copy instance ids and join by them by clipboard

     -Repair avatar VRCAs retreived from the cache

 	-Logs ALL avatars seen in game regardless of them being private or public(Including Quest Versions)